 Stir is a multi-tasking Cambridge destination.
 This one has a firmly established bakery delivery business in the area as well as the café on Chesterton Road.

-In fact the bakery is right next door, so you can drop in for more goodies to take away after feasting and sipping to your heart’s content at the café.
+In fact the bakery is right next door, so I’d recommend dropping in for more goodies to take away after feasting and sipping to your heart’s content at the café.

 Stand-out options on the menu range from coconut porridge or the almost bostock brioche dish served for breakfast to halloumi ‘schrooms, a buddha bowl or the weekend stir shakshuka special for brunch.